 Native vegetation permitted to be removed, destroyed or lopped

+Prior to removal, destruction or lopping of native vegetation:

+Information about that native vegetation, including an avoid and minimize statement, in accordance with application requirements in Table 4 of the Guidelines for removal, destruction or lopping of native vegetation (DELWP, December 2017) must be provided to the satisfaction of the Secretary to DELWP.

+The biodiversity impacts from the removal, destruction or lopping of that native vegetation must be offset in accordance with the Guidelines for removal, destruction or lopping of native vegetation (DELWP, December 2017).

+Evidence that the required offset/s has been secured must be provided to the satisfaction of the Secretary to DELWP.

 The native vegetation permitted to be removed, destroyed or lopped under both this Incorporated Document and the approved work plan for the Project Area is [X.XXX] hectares of native vegetation, which is comprised of:

 [X.XXX] hectares of patch native vegetation including [XXX] large trees, with a strategic biodiversity value of [X.XXX];